tldr-pages/tldr/pages/common/gitlab.md

 # gitlab

 > Ruby wrapper for the GitLab API.
-> Some subcommands such as `gitlab ctl` have their own usage documentation.
+> Some subcommands such as `ctl` have their own usage documentation.
 > More information: <https://narkoz.github.io/gitlab/>.

 - Create a new project: